Training Diagonal Linear Networks with Stochastic Sharpness-Aware Minimization: Convergence of the S-SAM Recursion

 The assumption on the step-sizes $\alpha_k$ in Theorem \ref{thm::proj_sam_conv} is standard in the stochastic approximation literature and known as the Robbins-Monro condition after \cite{robbins_monro_1951}.
-Since $- \alpha_k \cdot \nabla \wtL_k = - \alpha_k \cdot \nabla \calL_R + \alpha_k \cdot \zeta_k$, the variance of the random gradients may be controlled by $\alpha_k^2 \cdot \E\big[\norm{\zeta_k}^2\big]$, so picking square summable step-sizes ensures that the random gradients converge to their expectations in squared mean at a sufficiently fast rate.
+Since $- \alpha_k \cdot \nabla \wtL_k = - \alpha_k \cdot \nabla \calL_R + \alpha_k \cdot \bfzeta_k$, the variance of the random gradients may be controlled by $\alpha_k^2 \cdot \E\big[\norm{\bfzeta_k}^2\big]$, so picking square summable step-sizes ensures that the random gradients converge to their expectations in squared mean at a sufficiently fast rate.

 The condition on the radius $r$ rules out cases where the iterates asymptotically stick to the boundary of the ball.
 For smaller radii, the vector field $- \nabla \calL_R$ may pull the iterates towards a stationary point outside the ball of radius $r$.
 Since the regularized loss $\calL_R$ is roughly quadratic at large scales by \eqref{eq::reg_wd}, we may pick $r$ large enough so that all critical points have norm strictly less than $r$ and the vector field $- \nabla \calL_R$ always transports the iterates back into the ball at the boundary.
-The lower-bound on $r$ in Theorem \ref{thm::proj_sam_conv} depends on the norm of $\starweight$, which is known in our diagonal linear network model due to the assumed invertibility of $n\inv \cdot \sum_{i = 1}^n \bfX_i \bfX_i\tran$, see the beginning of Section \ref{sec::lin_nn_back}.
-For more complex settings, the true parameter norm is unknown in practice and must be estimated from the data.
+If $\bfY = X \starweight$, then an alternative condition on $r$ in Theorem \ref{thm::proj_sam_conv} reads